 Location of Projects

-The most popular locations for helping pandas are Chengdu and also X'ian - both in China.
+The most popular location for helping pandas is generally Chengdu which is a very relaxed destination and one of the best places to visit in China.
 You can choose the location depending on your personal preference.

 Tasks & What to Expect